-The potential role of TPVs in the initiation and/or intensification of Arctic cyclones is first explored by assessing the proximity between these systems at three independent times (i.e., there is no requirement for sustained association): the times of genesis, maximum growth rate and maximum intensity of the Arctic cyclones.
-Figure 6 shows these matches for TPVs occurring within 1, 2, 5 and 10° of the Arctic cyclones (termed the overlap radius and defined as the arc length of great circle (geodesic) 375 centred on the Arctic cyclone).
+The potential role of TPVs in the initiation and/or intensification of Arctic cyclones is explored by assessing the proximity between these systems at three times: the times of genesis, maximum growth rate and maximum intensity of the Arctic cyclones.
+Figure 5 shows these matches for TPVs occurring within 1, 3 and 5° of the Arctic cyclones (termed the overlap radius and defined as the arc length of great circle (geodesic) centred on the Arctic cyclone).
 As expected, the number of matches increases with the overlap radius.
-While TPVs are near to some Arctic cyclones at their genesis time, TPVs are more likely to be near to Arctic cyclones when the Arctic cyclones are intensifying rapidly.
-For the maximum 10° overlap radius considered, 37 % of Arctic cyclones are matched with a TPV at the time of maximum Arctic cyclone growth rate compared to 30 % at the time of Arctic cyclone genesis and this difference 380 is proportionally bigger for 2 and 5° overlap radii (note that TPVs may influence cyclones from varying distances dependent on their structure (see discussion in Sect.
-2.2)).
-This suggests that while TPVs can have a role in the intensification of Arctic cvclones, they are more likely to either co-develop with the Arctic cyclone (i.e. form as a consequence of the three-dimensional baroclinic development) or lead to rapid intensification of an already developing Arctic cyclone as they track into the vicinity of the surface cyclone.
-The percentage of cyclones matched with TPVs at the time of cyclone maximum intensity is larger than that at the time of maximum growth rate (for a given overlap radius), implying that the spatial association between the TPV 385 is maintained until at least this time.
-Despite the potential importance of TPVs for Arctic cyclone intensification, the majority (about two thirds) of Arctic cyclones are not within a reasonable upper limit on influence distance (10°) of a TPV at the time of their maximum growth rate.
+While TPVs are near to some Arctic cyclones at their genesis time, TPVs are far more likely to be near to Arctic cyclones when the Arctic cyclones are intensifying rapidly.
+For a 5° overlap radius 35 % of Arctic cyclones

-The geographical locations where the sustained matching between TPVs and Arctic cyclones occurs is now determined 390 using the criteria for matched and unmatched cyclones defined in Sect.
-2.2.
-Maps of the genesis and track densities show large differences between the matched and unmatched cyclones (Fig. 7).
-The chosen criteria led to a reasonably similar number of cyclones (a few hundred) being identified as matched and unmatched, simplifying the interpretation of the comparison between the density maps.
-These relatively small cyclone sets arise from the combination of the matching criteria.
-As for the full set of Arctic cyclones (Fig. 2(a)), large genesis densities of both the matched and unmatched cyclones are found in two
+- are matched with a TPV at the time of maximum Arctic cyclone growth rate compared to only 10 % at the time of Arctic cyclone genesis.
+This suggests that while TPVs can have a role in the intensification of Arctic cyclones, they are more likely to either co-develop with the Arctic cyclone (i.e. form as a consequence of the three-dimensional baroclinic development) or lead to rapid intensification of an already developing Arctic cyclone as they track into the vicinity of the surface cyclone.
+The percentage of cyclones matched with TPVs at the time of cyclone maximum intensity is similar to, or slightly larger than, at the - 330 time of maximum growth rate (for a given overlap radius), implying that the spatial association between the TPV is maintained until at least this time.
+Despite the potential importance of TPVs for Arctic cyclone intensification, the majority (about two thirds) of Arctic cyclones are not in close proximity to a TPV at the time of their maximum growth rate.

-- 395 localised maxima to the east side of Greenland with larger values in the more northern maxima.
+The geographical locations where the matching between TPVs and Arctic cyclones occurs is now determined.
+Maps of the genesis and track densities show large differences between the matched and unmatched cyclones (Fig. 6).
+The chosen 335 criteria led to a reasonably similar number of cyclones (about 400) being identified as matched and unmatched, simplifying the interpretation of the comparison between the density maps.
+As for the full set of Arctic cyclones (Fig. 1(a)), large genesis densities of both the matched and unmatched cyclones are found in two localised maxima to the east side of Greenland with larger values in the more northern maxima.
 Northern Canada, including the Canadian Arctic Archipelago, is a more important genesis region for the matched cyclones.
-Conversely, the genesis regions over northern Russia and northern Scandinavia (the Arctic Frontal Zone) are relatively more important for the unmatched cyclones.
+Conversely, the genesis regions over northern Russia and northern Scandinavia (the 340 Arctic Frontal Zone) are relatively more important for the unmatched cyclones.
 An additional localised maximum over the North Pole also appears for the matched cyclones.
 As for the full set of Arctic cyclones, the track densities for the matched and unmatched cyclones are much smoother than the genesis densities.
-The - differences between the track densities for the matched and unmatched cyclones can be interpreted using the track densities 400 for the full set of Arctic cyclones and Arctic genesis TPVs shown in Fig. 3(a) and (e), respectively.
-As the track density for Arctic genesis TPVs is largest over the Canadian Arctic Archipelago so the track density of the matched Arctic cyclones is also largest there, with an extension westwards over the Arctic Ocean to the north of Canada (to the north of the enhanced genesis density in Fig. 7(a)).
-In contrast, for the unmatched Arctic cyclones, the track density is largest over the Barents and Kara Seas along the Russian coastline, consistent with these systems relying on the strongest section of the Arctic Frontal Zone where there is also a low-level jet (Day and Hodges, 2018).
+The differences between the track densities for the matched and unmatched cyclones can be interpreted using the track densities for the full set of Arctic cyclones and Arctic genesis TPVs shown in Fig. 2(a) and (e), respectively.
+As the track density for Arctic genesis TPVs is largest over the Canadian Arctic 345 Archipelago so the track density of the matched Arctic cyclones is also largest there, with an extension westwards over the